Generating Email Addresses from Public Data is Illegal

 The Role of B2b Data

 Many lead generation companies create and sell what they label as "valid" and "compliant" business data, including email addresses.
 They generate this data by scraping publicly available information ‑ reportedly from Companies House, amongst others ‑ to obtain company officer names and then attempt to combine those with guessed email address patterns (e.g., john.smith@company.com, or johnsmith@company.com, or jsmith@company.com, or john@company.com).
 They will call this process things like 'proprietary lead generation', because it sounds better than 'made it up by matching patterns and hoping for the best'.
-In reality, it is nothing more than sheer dumb luck that they are able to generate and find these valid email addresses at all.

 This practice is not just intrusive; it is illegal under GDPR and the Privacy and Electronic Communications Regulations (PECR) and is neither 'valid' nor 'compliant'.
 These email addresses are not sourced from public records; they are generated using a combination of public data and pure speculation.
 Passing these onto third parties (or using them on behalf of those third parties) constitutes unauthorised disclosure of personal data, as the generated email addresses include personal data (a person's name) that was never intended to be used for unsolicited marketing and was not shared for this purpose.